DavidDunbier/hypothesis-010/README.md

 In terms of using this tool:
 I did most of my work on this tool, including testing and debugging, in the Spyder (4.1.5) IDE provided by Anaconda.
-I recommend running my tool with this IDE to see the internal functions and data structures I used, as Spyder provides an interactive session in which everything used in the file can be accessed.
+I recommend running my tool with this IDE to see the internal functions and data structures I used, as Spyder provides an interactive session when running the file.

 It is also possible to run the tool from the command line using the following command: python __init__.py (filetemplate) (gen_as_bytes)